Health and Community Services Department

 SEXUALLY TRANSMITTED DISEASE (STD) CLINIC

-Confidential clinic for ages 12 years and older.
+Confidential testing for anyone ages 12 years and older.
 Complete screening for STD's and counseling for STD Risk Reduction.

 Pre- and Post-counseling for HIV testing.
 Charges are based on services provided.
 Please bring a picture ID and all